 • Price: $699 / £699

 The Google Pixel 8 is a compelling option for those who want to take advantage of Google’s latest AI bells and whistles, but don’t want to pay a four-figure price for a top-end flagship smartphone.
 Using a dual main camera setup, with a wide lens and an ultra-wide, the Pixel 8 consistently delivers impressive images.
-Like the Pixel 8 Pro, it offers the latest AI magic like Magic Editor and Best Take, and it also gains a Macro Mode, which the Pixel 7 didn’t have.
+Like the Pixel 8 Pro, and 9 series, it offers the latest AI magic like Magic Editor and Best Take, and it also gains a Macro Mode, which the Pixel 7 didn’t have.

 In use, the Pixel 8 is intuitive and versatile.
 You can shoot long exposures, night images and astro photographs by flicking between modes, and the 4K 60p video looks great.
-While there’s no telephoto module, the Digital Zoom does surprisingly well, and if you try to keep it to 2x you’ll consistently get good-looking results.
+While there’s no telephoto module, the Digital (Hybrid) Zoom does surprisingly well, and if you try to keep it to 2x you’ll consistently get good-looking results.
 All modes consistently deliver images with great, punchy colours that aren’t oversaturated.
 The selfie camera produces attractive results, though it does lack autofocus.

 The Google Pixel 8 is an excellent camera phone with some very impressive photography features.
 Even without using these features, the cameras produce some beautiful images with excellent exposure, good detail, and pleasing colour reproduction.

 The advanced photographic features and consistently good results from this phone make it a real contender to Samsung and Apple.
 It’s also priced competitively, and gives other phones a serious challenge.
+The real question will be whether to buy the Pixel 8 or the new Pixel 9.

 Read our Google Pixel 8 review to learn more about this impressive camera phone.